drone/docs/content/manage/proxy_reverse.md

 # Overview

-Using a reverse proxy with Drone is entirely optional.
-When using a reverse proxy with Drone it is important to  configure the `X-Forwarded-Proto` and `X-Forwarded-For` header variables.
-Drone will not function properly without these header variables.
+This section of the documentation provides sample configurations for using Drone with reverse proxy servers such as nginx.
+When using a reverse proxy it is imperative you set the `X-Forwarded-Proto` and `X-Forwarded-For` header variables.
+You will also need to run the Drone container using an alternate exposed port, for example `--port-8000:8000`.

 # Nginx